 Again in the VI client, go to Configuration \rightarrow Storage \rightarrow Add Storage (Upper right).
-We need to add two datastores (0 and 100).
-The picture shows the details for the datastore 1, to add the 0 simply change the reference from 1 to 0 in the Folder and Datastore Name textboxes.
+We need to add two datastores (0 and 1).
+The picture shows the details for the datastore 100, to add datastore 0 and 1 simply change the reference from 100 to 0 and then 1 in the Folder and Datastore Name textboxes.